RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 However, we are currently unsure on whether Python and Flask will hinder scalable deployment when compared to using PHP.

+### Why Not Go Directly From Browser to Controller?
+Because the client's website will use javascript to send AJAX requests to the webserver, it is also perfectly capable of sending those requests directly to whatever controller the user wishes to control.
+However, in practice, this is not recommended, because some browsers, including Firefox, disable *Cross Origin Resource Sharing*.
+This could potentially be a large security vulnerability, and as such we avoid the issue by adding a layer of abstraction and forcing the user to communicate **only** with the website/webserver as opposed to both the website and the local controller.
+From Mozilla's website regarding CORS, or security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+For example, XMLHttpRequest and the Fetch API follow the same-origin policy.

 Creating a custom relational database schema and authentication system, and making it secure, is very costly in both time and resources.
 Since these services are also available through Firebase, we have decided on using Google's Firebase platform for our database needs, as explained in the next section.

 #### What is Firebase?